lilei1/B_hybridum/extract_syntenic_SNPs_newWay.md

 ```

-Since we think we need to do filtering and only extract the SNPs and PASS one, so I can run vcf tools and only extract the PASS and the SNPs.
+Since we think we need to do filtering and only extract the SNPs and 'PASS' one, so I can run vcf tools and only extract the PASS and the SNPs.

 #Extract the "PASS" one:
 ```